 SK Telecom takes the diversity of its employees and stakeholders into consideration and forms a Board of Directors that can represent them.
 To accomplish this, the company maintains a director selection process in order to actively pursue diversity during the course of nominating and selecting directors in a manner that is free of discrimination based on gender, race/ethnicity or country of origin/nationality.
-In March 2018, SK Telecom selected a new female independent director.
+In March 2018, SK Telecom appointed a new female independent director.
 Thus, out of the total of eight directors, one director is female.

 Furthermore, through its corporate Articles of Incorporation, SK Telecom stipulates that the members of the Board shall have deep expertise and experience in the areas of economics, management, accounting, law and telecommunications and execute precise decision-making based on this foundation, thereby contributing to the company's development, risk management and protection of shareholder rights.
-On this basis, SK Telecom is nominating and selecting as director candidates those individuals who are experts and can fill the skills gap vis-à-vis the company's goals for the Board's expertise.
+On this basis.
+SK Telecom is nominating and selecting as director candidates those individuals who are experts and can fill the skills gap vis-à-vis the company's goals for the Board's expertise.
 In particular, by maintaining a certain number of directors with the industrial backgrounds to make knowledge-based decisions, SK Telecom is focusing its efforts on ensuring skill balance & diversity.

-Currently, SK Telecom has 8 industrial experts on the Board.
+Currently, SK Telecom has 8 industrial experts on the Board including 2 executive directors.
 According to the principles of independence, diversity and expertise, SK Telecom's Independent Director Recommendation Committee may nominate an independent director candidate and if the candidate is given final approval through a majority vote by the Board members attending, the candidate's appointment may be finalized at the General Shareholders' Meeting through a transparent and lawful procedure.
-As of December 31, 2017, the average term of office of the board members is 2.5 years.